 In the above design were issued 12 c blue (1876), 12 c brown (1877), 12 c blue (1878), 12 c red (1879), 12 c brown (1880) and 12 c blue (1881).
 The year is indicated on top of the fiscal stamp.

 (This stamp with inscription "RECIBOS Y CUENTAS" is a fiscal stamp of Cuba)

 The above stamp was issued in 1875.
 In this design appeared 5 c blue, 5 p black and 25 p green.

-Stamps with Impuesto de Ventas also seem to exist with the portrait of Alphonso XII in the values 5 p blue and 50 p black.
-I have never seen them.
+Stamps with Impuesto de Ventas also exist with the portrait of Alphonso XII in the values 5 c blue and 50 c black (both issued in 1877).